elevateforhumanity/fix2/content/video-scripts/employers-partners.md

 # Employer & Partner Video (45 seconds)
 **Title:** For Employers & Training Partners

 Are you an employer, school, or training provider?
-Elevate Connects Directory was built with you in mind.
+Elevate for Humanity was built with you in mind.

 We help you **fill seats, fill jobs, and stay compliant** with workforce and WIOA requirements.